Have a goal in mind? Want to work your way up to running the South Padre Island Marathon or Half Marathon this November?

 3) Get Started/ Get Active

 Look over items you may need to start your fitness journey.
 Do you need new running shoes, free weights or exercise DVDs?
 Consider the benefits of joining a gym or research running trails located in your city.
 Purchase what you may need and get active!
+You may even consider getting fitness advice from doctors and physiotherapist at Reliant with just a click of a button on your phone.
+This will help you get your fitness routine on point.

 Start slow and focus on what you’re physically capable of.
 Find an activity that you enjoy doing and consistently do it.